 95. Fun beard

 Some dogs have adorable facial hair that can easily be turned into a fun beard.
+But avoid these bad dog haircuts!
 Consider getting a short dog haircut on the rest of the body and keep the hair as long as possible around the mouth.

 These cute and appealing dog haircuts are just the tip of the iceberg.
 When you decide that the time has come to give your dog a cut, consider the above advice and choose one of the suitable options.